Nurseries Online

 Most species can be left for many years in the garden, a little fertiliser in spring and perhaps some water during long dry spells when they are in active growth is all that they require.
 They will multiply and be divided if they become to crowded.

-In general they are a perennial plant that grow from a surface or underground tuber or bulb depending on species (20 plus species have been identified)
+In general they are a perennial plant that grow from a surface or underground tuber or bulb depending on species.

 Most species are shade lovers, a few are sun lovers. some are spring flowering species such as C. alpinum, C. coum, elegans and persicum, others are autumn flowering such as C. cilicium, graecum and hederifolium.